Jack's Personal Page

 with David Mimno as

 - Hessel, Jack, Lillian Lee, and David Mimno.
 "Cats and Captions vs. User Characteristics and the Clock: A Time-Controlled Analysis of Multimodal Content."
-WWW 2017. (links coming soon!)
+WWW 2017. (paper, project page, slides, replication)

 - Hessel, Jack, Chenhao Tan, and Lillian Lee.
 "Science, AskScience and BadScience: On the Coexistiance of Highly Related Communities."
-ICWSM 2016. (project page, paper, slides)
+ICWSM 2016. (paper, project page, slides, replication)

 - Hessel, Jack, Alexandra Schofield, Lillian Lee, David Mimno.
 "What do Vegans do in their Spare Time?
 Latent Interest Detection in Multi-Community Networks."
 Workshop on Networks in the Social and Information Sciences at NIPS 2015. (arXiv, project page)